Helping Weary Travellers

 Migratory birds make some of the world’s longest journeys and they face many challenges along the way.

 Few birds inspire awe like shorebirds – a group of coastal and wetland-dwelling bird species that perform the longest feats of migration known to the natural world.
-Many shorebirds have been recorded flying non-stop for days at a time, covering distances of over 11,000 kilometres in a single flight.
-To think that over the course of their lifetimes some of these birds will fly the equivalent distance to the moon and back is mind-boggling.
+Also known as waders, some of these species fly the same distance as several round trip journeys to the moon within their lifetimes.

 Dangers and Degradation